cfeenstra67/multirunner/README.md

 Using `python3 -m multirunner` instead of `multirunner` can be used if the package is not installed or if there is a name overlap.
 Use the `--help` argument ot view additional options.

 The CLI will print the average memory and CPU usage statistics to screen after running.

+NOTE: YAML can only be used if the optional `PyYAML` dependency is installed

 ## Handlers